jhonatasrm/example-recyclerview/README.md

 # Example use RecyclerView
-Example of how implement a RecyclerView in a Android application.
+Example of how implement a RecyclerView in a Android application